 How long can I stay?
 Sessions last from two to three hours.
 Check the schedule to see which session is best for you.

 What does it cost?
-Anywhere from £18 to £30 depending on the day you pick with Saturday being the most expensive.
+Anywhere from £18 to £30 depending on the day you pick, Saturday is the most expensive.

 Is it clean?
 Spotless, immaculate – could not be more sanitary.

 Should I wear Jewelry?
 Yes, if it’s real.
 I recommend it because the heat and steam will clean your jewelry.
 If you want to, prepare to bring a toothbrush and toothpaste and clean your Jewelry while in the bath.
 The heat loosens all the dirt and debris!
 If you have any stones, they will sparkle like never before.

 Think of all the possibilities!
 From a solo relaxing couple of hours to a group gathering.
 Spend a night or the weekend in Harrogate, and enjoy the baths at night!
 Celebrate a special occasion here like a birthday or anniversary.
 You can reserve the place for yourself, assuming you have a big enough party.

 Ladies, what are you waiting for?
 If you live in Yorkshire, get to it and book this royal experience today!